 Meaning

-“There are some people whose opinion I value and respect and it would be very bothersome if I forfeited their respect.
+The message behind “There are some people whose opinion I value and respect and it would be very bothersome if I forfeited their respect.
 But the general public?
-I’m not preoccupied with the opinions of others.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that the present moment deserves attention.
+I’m not preoccupied with the opinions of others.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme